 Elementary music instruction occurs twice a week and is aligned to four anchor standards: creating, performing, connecting, and responding.
 Students learn the principles of beat, rhythm, melody, harmony, and music notation while creating and performing music.
 Students explore the connections between music and our global society through song, discussion, response writing, and hands-on activities.

 Students in fifth grade can elect to participate in band or orchestra.
 Students can choose flute, clarinet, oboe, trumpet, trombone, violin, viola, cello, or bass.
 Students will develop basic musicianship, note reading skills, and will participate in performance experiences.
-Please look for enrollment information to be sent home in the spring of 4th grade.
+Instrument registration occurs in the beginning of 5th grade.

 Middle School Art